 - Gummy vitamins are often viewed as a more palatable alternative to traditional vitamin tablets.

-- Research indicates that the human body can absorb nutrients in gummy vitamins as easily as those found in traditional vitamins1.
+- Research indicates that the human body can absorb nutrients in gummy vitamins as easily as those found in traditional vitamins.

-- Many gummy vitamins contain added sugars, with serving sizes ranging from 2 to 8 grams1.
+- Many gummy vitamins contain added sugars, with serving sizes ranging from 2 to 8 grams.

-- Potential risks associated with gummy vitamins include overdose and vitamin toxicity2.
+- Potential risks associated with gummy vitamins include overdose and vitamin toxicity.

-- The FDA does not regulate vitamin and supplement products prior to sale, which raises questions about their claimed benefits2.
+- The FDA does not regulate vitamin and supplement products prior to sale, which raises questions about their claimed benefits.

 Introduction to Gummy Vitamins